aws-samples/amazon-transcribe-post-call-analytics/docs/generative_ai.md

   "Agent Politeness":"Human: Based on the following transcript, reply 'yes' if the agent was polite, or provide details if they were not polite.<br><transcript><br>{transcript}<br></transcript><br>Assistant:"
 }
 ```

+The expected output from the LLM is a single string that contains the value/answer.
+The key from the prompt definition will be used as the header in the UI.

+### Call list default columns

+The call list main screen contains additional pre-defined columns.
+If the output of the inference contains JSON with the column names (or the names are keys in the multiple inferences per call), the values will propogate to the main call list.
+The names columns are: `Summary`, `Topic`, `Product`, `Resolved`, `Callback`, `Politeness`, `Actions`.
+They are also in the default prompt.

 ## Generative AI Queries